 Perhaps you fell behind on version upgrades and your needs have outgrown the version in use.
 More research must be done to determine if the newest version will meet your needs and how large the learning curve might be to get everyone up to speed.

 In other cases, the original CMMS vendor has closed up shop or abandoned the product, leaving you without the service and support you need.
 Sometimes, software is simply not supported on newer operating systems—meaning when you switch to a newer operating system, your software may not be compatible with it.

 Whatever the case, unsupported software is like a ticking time bomb—you’ll be able to use the software until suddenly, you can’t anymore.
 Then what will you do without vendor support?

 2. Reporting Takes Too Long

 If your CMMS software is outdated, compiling a few simple reports can take a lot longer than it should.
+(Think hours instead of minutes).
 When you have several comparisons to make and so much information to analyze, you don’t have time to wait that long.
 Reporting features may also be lacking due to the age of the system, as more modern reporting tools have more robust capabilities.

 3. Compliance-Related Tracking is Missing or Outdated

 Regulatory compliance is especially important in highly regulated industries that produce consumable goods such as food and beverage and pharmaceuticals.
 Older CMMS software may not track the data to show compliance with regulations at all; therefore they may not meet this requirement for these industries.

 For example, there is often an electronic signature requirement that outdated software does not have the functionality to meet.
 Safety and health regulations are continually changing, so your CMMS needs to keep up and ensure related data is tracked accurately.
 If not, something could get overlooked, resulting in failed audits or even fines.
 Besides that, tracking compliance is important for the safety of your employees and customers.